Grammar-Monster.com(#gm)

 An Overview of Regular Verbs

-Unlike irregular verbs, regular verbs follow a specific pattern when it comes to forming the past tense and past participle forms.
+Unlike irregular verbs, regular verbs follow a specific pattern when forming the past tense and past participle.
+More specifically, the past form and past-participle form of a regular verb always end -ed.
+For example:

 Read more about regular verbs and their spelling rules.